Rei-SwitchBot/faq/en-us-second-reply/Floor Cleaning Robot S10.md

 If the indicator light behaves in any other manner, and the issue persists after unplugging and replugging the Type-C cable two or three times, we will arrange a replacement for you.

+---
+### Troubleshooting the Roller Mop of SwitchBot Floor Cleaning Robot S10 Is Wet and Has Not Been Completely dried.

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- Photos of the roller mop before and after drying
+- Photos showing the installation environment of the auto-empty station
+- Photos taken after performing maintenance on the robot

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.